ricardocaldas/cctagpipeline/README.md

 # cctagpipeline
 *A Photogrametry pipeline of Alicevision Meshroom with CCTAG scaling feature*

-**KeyfremeSelection**

-*How to extract the frames from video to obtain Image Files*
+**KeyfremeSelection** - *How to extract the frames from video to obtain Image Files*

-1 - Open Alicevision Meshroon, Drag and drop the desired movie
+1 - Open Alicevision Meshroon, Drag and drop the desired video file

+2 - A "KeyframeSelection" node will be automaticaly inserted

+3 - Select "KeyframeSelection" node

+4 - In Attributes panel (botton right at screen), uncheck "Use Sparce Distance Selection" and "Use Shapness Selction"

+5 - Right-click on "KeyframeSelection" node and Compute

+6 - The extraction will start

+7 - Files can be found at "Output Folder", described in Attributes panel

 **Steps